News & announcements

 Two more businesses related to the Gabuzdas

 In 1922, the Gabuzda brothers’ nephew Andy Hasara arrived from Slovakia and apprenticed to their business, briefly living with Steve.
 Andy married Sue Soltis around 1930 and opened his own butcher shop in 1932 at 615 South street, on a property that originally held a horse stable and then moving van business (building still there behind the store) owned by Andy's wife's family.
+The article below left notes that Veto Poleri built the store at the request of Andy's uncle Andrew Soltis, Sr. The ad below left was for the store's opening day.
+Both items from Ed Merrick.

 Bernice Gabuzda Clapper had mentioned that the Gabuzda Brothers were well-known for their kielbasa sausage, their secret recipe.
 In recent years it was still being made by their grand-niece, Mary Witherall, who ran the business after her father’s death on an intermittent basis, including filling special orders during the Easter season, some from former Freeland residents living miles away.
 She learned to make these specialty foods from her father, Andrew Hasara, who had been apprenticed to Stephen and George before opening his own shop on South Street, known as “Andy’s Market.”